roman-tremmel/rtremmel/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Biologist with expertise in pharmacogenetics, computation, and bioinformatics
+subtitle: Biologist with expertise in pharmacogenetics, computations, and bioinformatics
 ---

 Currently, I am a PhD in pharmacogenomics at Dr. Margarete Fischer-Bosch institute of clinical pharmacology in Stuttgart, Germany.